MOBO Awards

-The MOBO Organisation was founded by Kanya King, and the first MOBO award was presented to Baby D, in the Best Dance Act category.
+The MOBO Awards were founded by Kanya King and Andy Ruffell.
+The first ever award was presented to Baby D, in the Best Dance Act category.
 The inaugural awards were broadcast by Carlton Television from London's Connaught Rooms.
-Across its 22-year history, the MOBOs have been broadcast on Channel 4, BBC Television, ITV2 and on Channel 5 before returning to the BBC in 2020.

 In 2009, the ceremony was held for the first time in Glasgow.
 Prior to that, it had been held in London.
 In 2011, the ceremony returned for a second time to Scotland.
-The awards then moved to Leeds for the first time in 2015.

-The show returned to Leeds in 2017 when it was last held before going on hiatus.
-In 2020 it was confirmed it would be returning that year, however for the first time ever it would be streamed on YouTube.
+The awards then moved to Leeds for the first time in 2015 and returned there in 2017 before going on hiatus the following year.
+In 2020 it was confirmed it would be returning later that year, however for the first time ever it would be live streamed on YouTube.
+For the first time, Sheffield hosted in 2024 with Newcastle announced as the 2025 host city.
+In September 2025, Manchester was announced as next year's host city.

+Across its history, the MOBOs have been broadcast on Channel 4, BBC Television, ITV2, Channel 5 and BET before returning to the BBC in 2020.

 Ceremonies

 The ceremony was first broadcast regionally on Carlton Television from 1996 to 1997, before airing nationwide on Channel 4 from 1998 until 2003.
-From 2004 to 2014, they were aired by the BBC; beginning in 2006, the show aired live on BBC Three, and highlights aired on BBC One.
+From 2004 to 2013, they were aired by the BBC; beginning in 2006, the show aired live on BBC Three, and highlights aired on BBC One.

 In 2014, the BBC dropped the MOBO Awards, and the ceremony moved to ITV under a three-year deal, airing on ITV2 with same-night highlights on ITV.

 In 2017, the ceremony moved to Channel 5 and BET.

 In 2018, the MOBO Organisation announced that the ceremony would take a one-year hiatus in order to plan a "bigger, revamped show" in 2019.
 However, the show did not materialise, with organisers now planning to hold the ceremony in 2020 instead; Kanya King stated that there would be "positive changes" to the show, and that they would be "returning with even more determination and energy to support and boost our culture wherever we can."

 Table summary

-Performers

-In the course of its history, the MOBO Awards show has witnessed performances from UK and international talent.
-Over the years, artists have included Janet Jackson, E-17, Destiny's Child, Dionne Warwick, Lisa Maffia, Justin Timberlake, Kanye West, Tina Turner, Rosie Gaines, Dizzee Rascal, Jay-Z, LL Cool J, Amy Winehouse, Stefflon Don, Coolio, Usher, John Legend, Jason Derulo, and Jessie J.

-In 2000, Sade came out of retirement to perform at the Awards, her first performance in almost a decade.

 History

-Kanya King launched the MOBO awards in 1996, aiming to establish a platform for music that, according to King, encompasses urban, hip hop, R&B and reggae.
+Kanya King launched the MOBO awards in 1996 with business partner Andy Ruffell, aiming to establish a platform for music that, according to King, encompasses urban, hip hop, R&B and reggae.